Point of View is an important consideration, when writing fiction.

 It’s an unusual technique, and writing in this POV is certainly interesting, as an exercise.
 However, attempting to write a novel in third person objective exclusively, would be ambitious.

 Third person omniscient takes things to the opposite extreme.
 The narrator has access to the thoughts and feelings of every character, and is all-knowing.

 Again, this isn’t an easy perspective to write in.
 Stories can become messy, confusing, and full of head-hopping.
 A sense of mystery is almost impossible to maintain.

 With third person limited, the narrator has access to the thoughts and feelings of certain characters.

 Third Limited – Single Perspective

 In many respects, this is very similar to first person.
 There are many of the same restrictions and benefits.

 It can feel slightly less intimate than first person, and at times, slightly less restrictive.
-There will be more blending of the author and character voice.
+In first person, there will be more blending of the author and character voice than in third.

 Third Limited – Multiple Perspectives

 Third person limited, using multiple perspectives, tends to be the most versatile POV.
 The number of narrators can range from just two, to many.